 Students can also use the Houghton County Memorial Airport (code CMX), serviced by SkyWest/United Airlines and located about eight miles north of campus.
 Daily flights are available.
 Indian Trails offers regular bus service to the Houghton/Hancock area.
 Check out our directions to campus page for more details.

-To apply for federal aid, you will need to complete the Free Application for Federal Student Aid (FAFSA) between October 1 and March 1.
+To apply for federal aid, you will need to complete the Free Application for Federal Student Aid (FAFSA) between December and March 1.

-Application / Requirements
+Application / Requirements (Non-International)

 Transfer students will need to submit official copies of college transcripts sent directly to us from the college(s) attended.
 We will also need an official copy of your high school transcript (not required for students who earned an associate degree or higher at the time of application).
 SAT and/or ACT scores are not required for transfer students.

 Admissions requirements vary by major.
-On average, our incoming students have a 3.75 GPA (on a 4.0 scale) and a 27.2 ACT composite (approximately 1280 new SAT total).
-Michigan Tech accepts either the SAT or ACT and has no preference to which scores students submit with the application for admission—students receive equal consideration for admission and merit-based scholarships with either set of scores.
+On average, our incoming students have a 3.8 GPA (on a 4.0 scale) and a 26.7 ACT composite (approximately 1260 SAT total).
+Test scores are not needed for 2023 domestic applicants.
+Homeschool applicants and students with a GPA below a 3.0 may be asked to submit official test scores or other documentation.
+Michigan Tech accepts either the SAT or ACT and has no preference to which scores students submit—students receive equal consideration with either set of scores.

 Michigan Tech accepts either the SAT or ACT and has no preference to which scores students submit.

 No. We will use the highest scores on file for you from any single sitting of the SAT or ACT.